-All transcripts and other documents students submitted from other institutions at admission time or later are the property of AUS, and, as such, are part of the student record that is under the custody of the Office of the Registrar.
+All transcripts and other documents students submit from other institutions at the time of admission or later are the property of AUS, and, as such, are part of the student record that is under the custody of the Office of the Registrar.
 The university is not required to provide (or allow the making of) copies of these documents.
 Transcripts submitted to AUS for admission or credit transfer cannot be returned to the student or forwarded to other institutions.